 By design, the facility may help to cap some of these costs.
 Its focus on bankability in development and removal of the need for multiple financiers at financial close reduces time and complexity.
-The facility operates through milestone-based funding to ensure it achieves value for money and cost recovery in the event of delays or failures.
+The facility operates

+3 Letters of support have been received from Vestas Wind Systems; Group Five Strategic Project Development; Bouygues Construction, Siemens and Aldwych International. through milestone-based funding to ensure it achieves value for money and cost recovery in the event of delays or failures.
 The DF would provide buffers beyond the average contribution to each project to allow for more expensive milestones to be achieved as appropriate to that specific project, for example, land purchase or equipment orders before financial close.
 The proponent has also engaged with and received support from experienced and proven project developers in regions and sectors keen to manage cost escalation.